Summer School

 Student Services and Advising

-Summer School coordinates and distributes information on summer course offerings for credit in all Academic Affairs units.
+The Summer School coordinates and distributes information on summer course offerings for credit in all Academic Affairs units.
 Course offerings are available on the Summer School Web site in mid-December.
-Regular UNC–Chapel Hill students who need information on summer courses and early registration should contact their advisor, dean, or the relevant academic department.
-These students and all others can obtain updated information daily on the website.
+Current UNC–Chapel Hill students who need information on summer courses and early registration should contact their advisor or the relevant academic department.

 All UNC–Chapel Hill majors and minors have a primary academic advisor assigned in ConnectCarolina.
 They are strongly encouraged to meet regularly with their advisor and review their Tar Heel Tracker.